uniba-swt/libbidib/test/physical/Readme.md

 **Ctrl-C** in the terminal.
 This sends a `SIGINT` signal to the program, which executes a callback function to free the heap memory, to set the train speeds to zero, and to terminate libbidib.

+## Limitations

+The test-suite is only a selection of small test cases we used to verify our hardware automaticly and to stress test our systems.

+Please note:

+* You can't run the test-suite on your modelrailway without modifying the code
+* The test-suite is not suited for hardware-verification in the scientific sense but more an indication of basic hardware functionality
+* You can't get software feedback from the test case 'pointSerial' or 'swtbahnStandardTrackCoverage'